 Rob joined the DCJB in late 2004 as lead trumpet player.
 He began his trumpet playing career at age 11 and played throughout his school years, including a stint with the Richland College concert and jazz bands and four years as lead trumpet with the University of Texas at Arlington Jazz Orchestra.
 Through the years since college Rob has played with a variety of musical groups including The Phares Corder Orchestra, The Guy Lombardo Orchestra, Garland Summer Musicals, John Pizzarelli, Delfeayo Marsalis , Bones Malone, Chris Vadala, Veronica Swift, and Swingtime Jazz Band.
 When not playing trumpet Rob works as a Patient Acct Rep in the Medicare/ Medicaid/ Senior Plans Dept for Texas Health Resources and he is an active member of First Baptist Church of Richardson playing on a regular basis with the Church Jazz Band.

 Terry joined DCJB in 2014.
-Terry took a 25 year sabbatical from playing his trumpet after high school but he picked it back up about 10 years ago and has been playing ever since with groups as diverse as the Thursday Evening Jazz Band at Richland College, Vigilantes Drum and Bugle Corps and the orchestra at First Baptist Church of Carrolton, where he is a member.
-A graduate of Texas A&M University, Terry is currently employed by HP Enterprise Services as a web developer.
+Terry took a 25 year sabbatical from playing his trumpet after high school, but he picked it back up in 2004 and has been playing ever since with groups as diverse as the Carrollton Wind Symphony, Thursday Evening Jazz Band at Richland College, Vigilantes Drum and Bugle Corps and the orchestra at First Baptist Church of Carrollton, where he is a member.
+A graduate of Texas A&M University, Terry works in the Information Technology industry as a web developer and UI designer.
 When asked why he likes being a part of DCJB Terry says: “I like sharing my musical talent with other believers in Christ”.

 4th Trumpet / Flugel Horn